ABULCASIS

 REQUIREMENTS FOR SURGEONS

-With his work, Abulcasis wanted to improve the state of knowledge as well as the reputation of surgery.
-He writes: "I have described all the important operations in brief, and all necessary instruments, and I show them in drawn illustrations - thus I have done everything possible to shed light on the profession of the surgeon."
-He calls for every surgeon to familiarise himself with human anatomy and criticises Galen, who himself was content to focus on animal dissections.
-Only a surgeon who knows the cause and diagnosis of the suffering and has developed a therapeutic approach could perform procedures.
+With his work, Abulcasis wants to improve the level of knowledge as well as the reputation of surgery.
+He writes: "I have described all the important operations in brief, and all necessary instruments, and I show them in illustrations - thus I have done everything possible to shed light on the profession of the surgeon. " He calls for every surgeon to familiarise himself with human anatomy and criticises Galen, who was content dissecting animals.
+Only a surgeon who knows the cause and diagnosis of the suffering and has developed a therapeutic approach should perform procedures.

 PERSONAL PHYSICIAN TO THE WESTERN CALIPH

-There are not many sources at all that provide information on the life of Abulcasis.
-It is known that he was the personal physician of the young Western Caliph Hakam II, and that he moved with him into the new residence city al-Zahra outside of Cordova.
-The founding of this city is the reason for Abulcasis' surname, al-Zahrawi.
-Hakam II wanted to put an end to the enmity within the Arab world.
-He sent scholars and scouts to Baghdad to bring back copies of manuscripts to the western part of the kingdom.
-Abulcasis had access to his magnificent, extensive library.
-For twenty years, the Caliph reigned in the palace city.
-Then problems with the water supply forced the Court – Abulcasis as well – to return to Baghdad.
+There are hardly any sources that provide information on the life of Abulcasis.
+It is known that he was the personal physician of the young Western Caliph Hakam Il, and that he moved with him into the new residence city al-Zahra outside of Cordova.
+The founding of this city is the reason for Abulcasis surname, al-Zahrawi.
+For twenty years the caliph ruled in az-Zahra.
+Problems with the water supply forced the court - including Abulcasis - to return to Cordoba.
+Al-Hakam Il wanted to counter the opposition within the Arab world and sent scholars and ambassadors to Baghdad, who brought back copies of manuscripts from their diplomatic journeys.
+Abulcasis had access to the caliph's magnificent and extensive library.

 SURGERY AS AN ACADEMIC SPECIALITY